ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 (character->clack "a")
 ```

-Although the code is simple for 1 character, it does hightlight the problem of converting the whole alphabet.
+Although the code is simple for 1 character, it does highlight the problem of converting the whole alphabet.
 We would need either a deeply nested set of if statements or a very long case statement, neither of which seems to be a particularly functional approach or idiomatic Clojure.

 Even if we did use a case statement, how would we convert a clack back into a character?